trikoder/oauth2-bundle/docs/basic-setup.md

 ## Security roles

 Once the user gets past the `oauth2` firewall, they will be granted additional roles based on their granted [token scopes](controlling-token-scopes.md).
-The roles are named in the following format:
+By default, the roles are named in the following format:

 ```
 ROLE_OAUTH2_<scope>